Daniel-232/Web/Readme.txt

-This are names of the contributor
+These are names of the contributor
 1.Daniel S conteh
 2. Moses Williams
 3. Abdulai Sesay